50 Questions You Must Ask to Evaluate the Quality of Your Website

 Like canonicalization issues above, URLs in multiple cases can cause duplicate content issues because search engines see all these instances of URLs at once.

-One trick you can use to take care of multi-case URLs include adding a lower command to the website’s htaccess file.
+One trick you can use to take care of multi-case URLs is adding a lower command to the website’s htaccess file.

 This will cause all multi-case URLs to render as one canonical URL that you choose.